 Spring and Summer Falls Prevention

-Falls hazards from spring and summer weather include:
+Falls hazards from spring and summer weather:

 - Rain and mud - Winter thaw and spring storms can create mud, which can make walking surfaces hazardous.
 Avoid walkways covered with mud.
 Keep shoes clean of mud and dirt to maximize traction.